 They can tell the judge that we had an undercover in the house.
 For example, if the undercover saw two kilos of cocaine, the judge would likely grant the search warrant.

-Other than that, they shouldn't be able to get into the house unless they get a search warrant.
-I have, of course, seen them in 30 years, searching homes all the time without a warrant.
+Other than that, they should only be able to get into the house if they get a search warrant.
+Of course, I haven't seen them in 30 years, searching homes all the time without a warrant.

-One way they can get around the search warrant is with some emergency circumstances.
-Let's say there's a 9-1-1 call, someone's being beaten up inside the house, the police can go in, and they can look to ensure everybody's okay inside the house.
+One way they can circumvent the search warrant is in emergency circumstances.
+Let's say there's a 9-1-1 call: someone's being beaten up inside the house.
+The police can go in and check to ensure everybody's okay inside the house.

 If they're in there searching to make sure people are okay, they happen to see drugs, then they're allowed to seize the drugs, and they're probably going to be allowed to search the entire house.